dtcenter/MET/docs/Users_Guide/masking.rst

 3. The **out_file** argument is the output NetCDF mask file to be written.

 4. The **-type string** is required to set the masking type.
 The application will give an error message and exit if "-type string" is not specified on the command line.
-See description of supported types below.
+See the description of supported types below.

 Optional arguments for gen_vx_mask
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^